Stephen W. Scherer: Autism-associated CNVs and genes

-From 2003-2010, Scherer and collaborators went on to discover numerous disease-associated CNVs, and the corresponding disease-susceptibility genes in upwards of 10% of individuals with autism spectrum disorder.
+From 2003 to 2010, Scherer and collaborators went on to discover numerous disease-associated CNVs, and the corresponding disease-susceptibility genes in upwards of 10% of individuals with autism spectrum disorder.
 These discoveries have led to broadly available tests facilitating early diagnostic information for autism.

 Similar discoveries to those made in autism were also found in schizophrenia, intellectual disability and other brain disorders (with often the same genes/CNVs involved), thereby establishing a new paradigm to explain how complex human behavioral conditions can have a genetic (biological) basis.
 With Jacob Vorstman, Christian Schaaf and colleagues, Scherer developed the EAGLE (Evaluation of Autism Gene Link Evidence), which is a highly utilized resource in diagnostic testing for autism.

 Determining the genome architecture underlying autism

 Scherer has led the Autism Speaks MSSNG project, which uses whole genome sequencing to decode the DNA of thousands of families having a diagnosis of autism.
-The research underpinned the identification of >100 genes and CNVs involved in autism providing explanations of why autism has occurred for approximately 5-20% of families.
+The research underpinned the identification of >100 genes and CNVs involved in autism providing explanations of why autism has occurred for approximately 20% of families.
 These discoveries have enabled faster and more precise diagnoses, early intervention and genetic counselling and have led to the identification of new molecular pathways for the development of therapeutics.
-In 2022, Scherer’s team published a comprehensive description of the genomic architecture in autism using whole genome sequencing data available to facilitate research studies in autism.
+In 2022, Scherer's team published a comprehensive description of the genomic architecture in autism using whole genome sequencing data available to facilitate research studies in autism.
+In 2024, he led a study that identified that rare variants in the DDX53 gene on the X-chromosome contribute to autism.

 Genome science, data and public policy infrastructure

 Scherer co-founded the TCAG genome centre at SickKids in 1998.
 In 2015 with Marco Marra and Steven Jones at the University of British Columbia and Mark Lathrop at McGill University, the three major Canadian genome centres came together as CGEn, which serves as a Major Science Initiative of the Canada Foundation of Innovation.
-For the 150th anniversary of Canada (2017), he started the CanSeq150 Project to sequence 150 genomes of species most relevant to Canada’s culture/environment/conservation; notable species completed include many of the “canadensis” members such as the Canadian beaver and Canadian wolverine.
+For the 150th anniversary of Canada (2017), he started the CanSeq150 Project to sequence 150 genomes of species most relevant to Canada's culture/environment/conservation; notable species completed include many of the “canadensis” members such as the Canadian beaver and Canadian wolverine.
 Canseq 150 is now part of the Canadian Biogenome Project, an international effort aiming to sequence the genetic material for all complex life on earth.
-CGEn also led the Covid-19 host genome sequencing project, which completed 10,000 Canadian genomes in April 2022.
+CGEn also led the COVID-19 host genome sequencing project, which completed 10,000 Canadian genomes in April 2022.

 Scherer and colleagues launched the Personal Genome Project Canada in 2007, a resource of data that supports evaluation of whole genome sequencing in medicine and public health.
-These experiences along Scherer’s advocacy with the Canadian Coalition for Genetic Fairness helped to establish Canada’s Genetic Non-Discrimination Act, which passed into law on May 4, 2017.
+These experiences along Scherer's advocacy with the Canadian Coalition for Genetic Fairness helped to establish Canada's Genetic Non-Discrimination Act, which passed into law on May 4, 2017.
 He is also Editor-in-Chief of the scientific journal npj Genomic Medicine, which was co-founded in 2016 with Dr. Magdalena Skipper the current Editor-in-Chief of Nature.